 We require well-organised trainees with a passion for teaching, with a drive and determination to achieve their very best.
-In addition, our trainees should have the stamina, positive outlook and ambition to carry them through what can be a tough but ultimately rewarding year.
-When selecting trainees, we always favour quality over quantity and so if you are chosen to train with St Anthony's, you can be assured that you have the potential to become a great teacher.
+In addition, our trainees should have the stamina, positive outlook and ambition to carry them through a tough but ultimately rewarding year.
+When selecting trainees, we always favour quality over quantity, and so if you are chosen to train with St Anthony's, you can be assured that you have the potential to become a great teacher.

 All successful applicants will be subject to the usual checks.
-All trainees should be able to produce evidence of all their qualifications, including having successfully having completed the National Skills Tests.
+All trainees should be able to produce evidence of all their qualifications.
 In addition all trainees will have to pass a DBS check.
 If DBS checks have already been made at another institution, a fresh DBS may be required by our Academic partner, Leeds Trinity University.

 About the training provider

-The St Anthony’s Catholic School Alliance provides an outstanding Catholic education for children from the four compass points of the city of Leeds and its neighbouring villages.
-This partnership offers a wide-range of experiences, from inner city to village locations.
-The alliance contains schools with high percentage English as an additional language, and high pupil premium cohorts; to contrasting catchments with high percentage gifted and talented pupils in village locations.
-This in itself provides the opportunity to train in a diverse range of high achieving schools, three of which are currently graded outstanding, with several others displaying outstanding features; all the rest being termed 'good' by Ofsted.
+The St Anthony’s Catholic School Alliance provides an outstanding Catholic education for children from the four compass points of the city of Leeds and its neighbouring areas.
+The alliance contains schools with high percentage EAL (English as an additional language) children, and high pupil premium cohorts, alongside contrasting catchments with high percentage gifted and talented pupils.
+This in itself provides the opportunity to train in a diverse range of high-achieving schools, three of which are currently graded outstanding, with several others displaying outstanding features; all the rest being termed 'good' by Ofsted.

 The Alliance has worked effectively in partnership with Leeds Trinity University for many years, providing outstanding training opportunities for teaching at primary level.
 The lead school has also previously been a partnership school for School Direct with another outstanding school in the city.

-We provide high-quality training, mentoring and coaching in a supportive and caring environment (trainee feedback tells us so).
+We provide high-quality training, mentoring and coaching, in a supportive and caring environment (trainee feedback tells us so).
 And since training began, all our graduates have achieved 100% employment.
-Our Teaching School is aspirational and aims to support and train outstanding teachers of the future, with a real focus on the quality of teaching and learning.
+Our Teaching School Alliance is aspirational and aims to support and train outstanding teachers of the future.

 Working closely with the National College for Teaching and Leadership we lead and share research that shapes and develops the future of education.
-Our investment in training teachers extends beyond Initial Teacher Training as many of our trainees continue to complete our NQT and RQT programmes, extending through to leadership training opportunities.
+Our investment in training teachers extends beyond Initial Teacher Training, and many of our trainees go on to complete our NQT and RQT programmes, often progressing to our higher-level leadership training .

 Training with disabilities and other needs